Tips & Tricks

-Unchecked, critters, birds, and insects can a do a surprising amount of damage to your roof.
+Left unchecked, critters, birds, and insects can do a surprising amount of damage to your roof.
 It’s best to get rid of them before they get the opportunity.

 Water that sits or ponds on your roof is a sure sign of eventual problems.
 Typical causes include improper drainage of gutters and HVAC units, as well as improper original roofing.
 Again, the likelihood of facing an issue like ponding water is greatly reduced when the job of roofing is done right the first time.

 Wind and humidity can lead to the eventual puncturing of roofing material.
 Any sealant or flashing that’s been added needs to be inspected regularly in order to avoid large, costly repair.

 Simple maintenance of overhanging trees can help preserve the integrity of your roof.
 You’d be surprised at the damage that can be done to the protective top layer of your roof when trees become overgrown and begin to interfere with the structure of your property.

 Built up heat and moisture can do damage to rafters, sheathing, shingles, and insulation.
 Roof and attic ventilation is essential to maximizing the strength of your roof’s structure.

 Shrinkage and Blistering

 Ridging, splitting, and surface erosion of shingles can also spell major problems for your roof.